STEP ONE: Contact your home university’s International Relations Officer

 If you are interested in studying and living in the Czech Republic and you wish to spend a semester or two as an exchange student at the University of Ostrava, first you should contact the International Coordinator or International Relations Officer at your home institution.
 If there is an Inter-institutional agreement under the Erasmus+ Programme, other mobility programme or any other inter-institutional agreement signed between your home university and the University of Ostrava, you can be chosen as an exchange student.
 Please, kindly check if your university is one of our student exchange partners.

-Please, contact our Faculty coordinator or respective coordinators at the department.
-They will provide you with relevant information and answer all of your questions if needed.
+Please, contact our faculty coordinator or respective coordinators at the departments.
+They will provide you with relevant information and answer all of your questions.

 Department of Biology and Ecology

 YOUR NOMINATION HAS TO BE SENT TO US BY YOUR HOME UNIVERSITY RESPONSIBLE PERSON (e.g. International Coordinator or International Relations Officer)!

 Once we have received the nomination for your study stay or traineeship, we can begin the administrative process and we will provide you with detailed instructions by e-mail.